-If you're looking for an easy and fun way to make a pie that you can eat without dirtying up your dishes, these puff pastry apple turnovers are your way to go!
-With them being self contained, apple turnovers are easy to eat and serve.
+If you're looking for an easy and fun way to make a pie-like dessert that you can eat without dirtying up your dishes, these apple turnovers with puff pastry are your way to go!
+With flavors of cinnamon and fall spices, these homemade turnovers are perfect for fall holiday parties.

 - 1/2 batch apple pie filling